Stav-Kr/Desktop_background/README.md

 # Desktop_background
-Short program to change wallpaper of desktop based on time of day (MacOS).
+Short script to change wallpaper of desktop based on time of day (MacOS).

 To run this as a background process to change desktop backgrounds automatically it is possible to use cron.